Moreno98/hmd_project/README.md

 ---
 ## Installation
 This project is based on Rasa so make sure to have it installed in the current python environment.
-<--- install rasa --->
+You may install Rasa by following [the official installation guide](https://rasa.com/docs/rasa/installation/#quick-installation).

 ## Usage
 This repository contains the final model of the project, there is no need of training.